How is it works#

 /run/jtop.sock

-socket and wait a jtop client connection
+socket and wait for a jtop client connection

 When jtop is running read all status from your current board and share all this data to all jtop python connections.